 After extensive meetings and discussions with the residents of Plaza East, during resident meetings in preparation for the redevelopment application of the site through RAD Blend, it became clear that stabilizing the site is a significant concern for the both the residents and the Authority.
 The Authority at this time has shifted its focus to ensuring the stabilization and health and safety of the residents by committing five million dollars in capital funds to provide additional repairs to the site and to units during this calendar year.
-In addition to these physical improvements, the Authority has issued a Request for Proposals (RFP) to provide additional services onsite to assist the residents and Plaza East and facilitate better communication between the Authority and the Tenant Council as well as residents onsite.
+In addition to these physical improvements, the Authority has awarded a contract to Freedom Restoration House (FRH) to provide additional services onsite to assist the residents of Plaza East and facilitate better communication between the Authority and the Plaza East Tenant Association as well as residents onsite while the Authority prepares to issue competitive solicitations for a phased capital repairs effort onsite.